Eco-friendly ideas for the home that could save you money

 Ways to make your home more environmentally friendly

-Of course, upgrading your windows, boosting your home's insulation and investing in solar panels will all help you be more environmentally friendly.
-Other home improvements to make your home greener, might not necessarily save money or add value but the likelihood is they will reduce your carbon footprint and encourage you to build more sustainable habits.
+Other green home improvements might not necessarily save you money or add value, but the likelihood is they will reduce your carbon footprint and encourage you to build more sustainable habits.
 Plus, they're all relatively easy and cheap to do.
 Let's take a look...

 Decorate using non-toxic paints